Laura Fuentes

 How to Make Steel-Cut Overnight Oats

-You make a base of quick-cooking steel-cut oats inside each jar.
-If you’re adding any “add-ins” like flaxseed, hemp, or chia seeds, you place them now on top of the oats.
-Mix to combine.
+1. Make a base of quick-cooking steel-cut oats inside each jar.
+If you're adding flaxseed, hemp, or chia seeds, place them now on top of the oats.
+Add the milk, top with strawberries, and mix.
+You can also top the oats with strawberries in the morning.

 How Far in Advance Can I Make Steel-Cut Overnight Oats?

-If you add fruit to overnight oats, I recommend keeping them in the fridge for no more than 3 days since the fruit tastes different and loses its texture—especially berries.
+Overnight oats without fruit last up to 5 days in the fridge.
+If you add fruit, I recommend keeping the oatmeal in the fridge for no more than 3 days since the fruit tastes different and loses its texture, especially berries.
 Learn more about how long overnight oats last in this post.

-Steel-cut Overnight Oats Add-ins
+Overnight Oats Add-ins

 • chopped fresh fruit: ½ cup per serving